fongandrew/bueller-wheel/README.md

 ## Why?

-You want Claude Code to autonomously work on a large pile of issues while you go on a day trip into the city.
+You want Claude to autonomously work on a large pile of issues while you go on a day trip into the city.
 Bueller Wheel helps tackle several issues you might encounter:

-- **Claude stops processing after a few issues**: Claude Code tends to stop processing after completing a few tasks.
-Bueller Wheel keeps prompting Claude Code to work until all of the issues have been resolved.
+- **Claude stops processing after a few issues**: Claude tends to stop processing after completing a few tasks.
+Bueller Wheel keeps prompting Claude to work until all of the issues have been resolved.
-- **Claude forgets what it's doing**: As Claude Code uses up its context window, it tends to forget what it was working on.
-Bueller Wheel runs Claude Code with a fresh context window and prompt for each issue.
+- **Claude forgets what it's doing**: As Claude uses up its context window, it tends to forget what it was working on.
+Bueller Wheel runs Claude with a fresh context window and prompt for each issue.
-- **You forget what Claude was doing**: If you successfully get Claude Code to work on a large number of tasks, you end up with a pile of code to review.
+- **You forget what Claude was doing**: If you successfully get Claude to work on a large number of tasks, you end up with a pile of code to review.
 Bueller Wheel structures each issue as a discrete reviewable chunk of work, in a format amenable to multiple iterations of feedback between you and Claude.
 - **Claude keeps making the same mistakes**: An agent that forgets its history is doomed to repeat it.
 Bueller Wheel sets up an FAQ directory for Claude to speed up resolution of frequent pitfalls.

 **Note**: Bueller Wheel is not a full-fledged task management system.
 It has no concept of assignment or dependency apart from linear file ordering.
 The sweet spot for this tool is **solo developers working on a single branch**.
 That said, you can make [parallel branches and agents](#working-with-multiple-branches) work.